 - Oversee the Company's processes and procedures (i) whereby employees may confidentially and anonymously report concerns or complaints regarding questionable accounting or auditing matters, without fear of retaliation, and (ii) for the receipt, retention, and handling of concerns or complaints received by the Company regarding accounting, internal accounting controls or auditing matters.
-The Committee shall review periodically, with management and members of internal audit as appropriate, these procedures and any significant concerns or complaints received. - Together with the Board's Compliance and Quality Committee, as appropriate, assist the Board with oversight of enterprise risk management to ensure that the Company's management appropriately identifies and manages key legal and compliance enterprise risks, including risks related to privacy and data security (including, for the avoidance of doubt, cybersecurity). - Periodically review and discuss with management the Company's emergency preparedness and disaster recovery plans and capabilities. - Review and discuss with management the Company's privacy and data security (including, for the avoidance of doubt, cybersecurity) risk exposures, including (i) the potential impact of those exposures on the Company's business, financial results, operations and reputation; (ii) the steps management has taken to detect, monitor, mitigate and report such exposures; (iii) the Company's information governance policies and programs, including disaster recovery plans and capabilities; and (iv) major legal, legislative and regulatory developments that could materially impact the Company's privacy and data security risk exposure.
+The Committee shall review periodically, with management and members of internal audit as appropriate, these procedures and any significant concerns or complaints received. - Together with the Board's Compliance and Quality Committee, as appropriate, assist the Board with oversight of enterprise risk management to ensure that the Company's management appropriately identifies and manages key legal and compliance enterprise risks, including risks related to privacy and data security. - Review and discuss with management the Company's privacy and data security risk exposures, including (i) the potential impact of those exposures on the Company's business, financial results, operations and reputation; (ii) the steps management has taken to detect, monitor, mitigate and report such exposures; (iii) the Company's information governance policies and programs, including disaster recovery plans and capabilities; and (iv) major legal, legislative and regulatory developments that could materially impact the Company's privacy and data security risk exposure.
 The Committee shall regularly report to the Board the substance of such reviews and discussions and recommend to the Board such actions as the Committee deems appropriate.